Skip to content

 Request ID Mapping for Elicitations:

-Since elicitation responses arrive as new POST requests from the client, the gateway must maintain a mapping that associates:
+Since elicitation responses arrive as new POST requests from the client, the router must maintain a mapping that associates:

 • The gateway-assigned request ID (sent to the client)